Scientific Research & Monitoring

 Dr. Cuauhtémoc Saénz & Team Continue Their Research

 During 2016, Dr. Saénz (MBF advisor) and his team of researchers discovered that oyamel seedlings originated from seed collected at an altitudinal difference of 350m, resulted in genetic variations in growth potential and frost resistance.
 This highlights the importance of considering the altitudinal origin of the seed source used to produce seedlings in the nurseries for reforestation programs, and the importance of carefully considering the altitudinal difference between the site of seed collection and that of reforestation.
 They also discovered that after one year of planting on a reforestation site, survival under open fields is 77%, while under the shade of local shrubs it rises to 95%.
 Based on these results, in 2017, the researchers will conduct additional tests and experiments to assess the differences in survival and growth of trees relative to the seeds source and the planting site based on climate and altitudinal changes.
+To view an article about this research click here.

 Dr. Cuauhtémoc Saénz (MBF adviser), Dr. Arnulfo Blanco and their students are working on their ongoing project to demonstrate the feasibility of conducting the assisted migration of natural populations of oyamel to compensate for climatic change in the Monarch Butterfly Biosphere Reserve (MBBR).
 To date, common garden provenance tests indicate that seedlings originating from lower altitudes elongate more and stop their growth later than those that originate from higher altitudes.